M.Ed. - Language and Literacy

 - Teachers working on their Washington State Professional Certificate

-- Teachers who want to add a reading or ESOL endorsement to their certificate.
+- Teachers who want to add a reading or ELL endorsement to their certificate

 Most successful applicants are certified P-12 teachers with at least one year experience prior to the quarter they enter the program.
 Exceptions are made on a case-by-case basis for those having non-traditional or substitute teaching experience or who wish to prepare for other positions for which this degree program would provide obvious benefits.